Employee Leasing- Meaning, Positives, Negatives, When to Use

 - If you have a one-off project, it will be beneficial and cost-effective to use employee leasing.

-- Employee leasing is particularly helpful for startups, which have a low budget and are on a stage of trying out the different markets for their best fit.
+- Employee leasing is beneficial for startups with a low budget.
+It is on a stage of trying out the different markets for their best fit.

-- If you're operating with a sub-par human resources department with trouble getting new hires, then leasing can be an option.
+- Suppose you're operating with a sub-par human resources department with trouble getting new hires.
+In that case, leasing can be an option.

-- In specific industries like construction and manufacturing, wherein you need to produce different types of products with diverse expertise, employee leasing can be very beneficial.
+- In specific industries like construction and manufacturing, wherein you need to produce different products with diverse expertise, employee leasing can be beneficial.